Course Outline

 Format:

 This is a Critical Reflective Essay, written to accepted essay structure (introduction, body paragraphs, conclusion, references), and APA 7th ed. formatting and referencing conventions.
-Students are to critically reflect on the experience of strength based practice as a client, as well as two (2) strengths and two (2) areas needing further development as counsellor.
-Plans for improvement need to be informed from the literature.
+Assessment is prepared within the Cadmus platform, and submitted online via plagiarism checkers.

 Criteria: